Nicki-28/voice_ai_agent/README.md

 - JSON for data exchange

 ---
- -> To use the agent, clone the repository (`git clone https://github.com/Nicki-28/voice_ai_agent.git`) ->install dependencies (`pip install -r requirements.txt`), and run it with Docker (`docker compose up`).
+- To use the agent, clone the repository (`git clone https://github.com/Nicki-28/voice_ai_agent.git`)
+- install dependencies (`pip install -r requirements.txt`), and run it with Docker (`docker compose up`).

 ---
-## Testing
+## 🔹 Technologies

- Speak to the agent using the wake word, for example: "Hey Jarvis, what is the most famous singer in the world?" and it will respond in real-time, adapting to your personality, using silences to detect when you finish speaking, and maintaining conversation context.
+Speak to the agent using the wake word, for example: "Hey Jarvis, what is the most famous singer in the world?" and it will respond in real-time, adapting to your personality, using silences to detec when you finish speaking, and maintaining conversation context.

  ---
- ## Improvements
+## 🔹 Improvements
  Potential improvements include support for multiple wake words, advanced memory and context handling, external TTS voices, optimizing response time, and adding a proper frontend interface.